sdee3/laravel-crud-users/readme.md

 php artisan db:seed

 # Add virtual host if using Apache
-# This project connects to the 'laravel-users.com' URL, so change the files accordingly.
+# This project connects to the 'laravel-users.com' URL, so change your files and settings accordingly.

 # If you get an error about an encryption key
 php artisan key:generate